|

 Analysis of workshops from the viewpoint of acoustics and environmental protection is a neglected issue, so in this field much work should still be done.

+The Studio Centre beyond a certain size should be a self-contained unit in the complex.
 The central video- and audio-supply requires less, the programmes produced eventually for own use raise more serious problems of acoustics and artificial lighting.
 Design of flooring, side wall and ceiling lining is a special professional design task corresponding to the requirements.

 In design of a Sport Unit use of furnishing, apparatuses and equipment is governed by serious regulations of technology.